 Goodreads sends personalized reading suggestions to their customers based on their reading history.

-Offering your customers relevant products is a good way to provide a superior online experience.
+Offering your customers relevant products is a good way to provide better online customer experience.
 Make sure you don't hammer buyers with irrelevant products, but rather offer the goods that complement their shopping cart.

 Create valuable offers with a clear CTA.
 You should also consider the frequency of your messages, as constant upsells may alienate clients.